MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Remove-MgBetaUserTeamworkInstalledApp.md

 ## SYNOPSIS
 Uninstall an app from the personal scope of the specified user.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgUserTeamworkInstalledApp](/powershell/module/Microsoft.Graph.Teams/Remove-MgUserTeamworkInstalledApp?view=graph-powershell-1.0)

 ## SYNTAX